Infinite-Dimensional Diffusion Models: Introduction

 \section{Introduction}

 Diffusion models (also score-based generative models or SGMs) \citep{sohl2015deep, song2021scorebased} have recently shown great empirical success across a variety of domains.
-In many areas in where these models are applied, such as images \citep{nichol2021improved,dhariwal2021diffusion}, audio \citep{DBLP:conf/iclr/KongPHZC21}, time series \citep{tashiro2021csdi}, or inverse problems \citep{kadkhodaie2021stochastic,batzolis2021conditional,song2022solving}, the signal to be modeled is actually a discretization of an \emph{infinite-dimensional object} (i.e., a function of space and/or time).
-In such a setting, it is natural to apply the algorithm in high dimensions, corresponding to a finer discretization and a better approximation of the true quantity.
+In many applications, ranging from image generation \citep{nichol2021improved,dhariwal2021diffusion}, audio \citep{DBLP:conf/iclr/KongPHZC21}, and time series \citep{tashiro2021csdi} to inverse problems \citep{kadkhodaie2021stochastic,batzolis2021conditional}, the signal to be modeled is actually a discretization of an \emph{infinite-dimensional object} (i.e., a function of space and/or time).
+In such a setting, it is natural to apply the algorithm in high dimensions, corresponding to a fine discretization and a better approximation of the true quantity.
 Yet theoretical studies of current diffusion models suggest that performance guarantees deteriorate with increasing dimension \citep{chen2022improved,debortoli2022convergence}.

-Diffusion models show many similarities to Langevin sampling, as they were originally inspired by it \citep{song2019generative}.
-It has been well known that Langevin sampling, or more generally Markov chain Monte Carlo (MCMC) methods, can benefit from tremendous speed-ups when the algorithm is defined directly on an infinite-dimensional space and only subsequently discretized.
-For algorithms formulated in this way, it is possible to prove convergence bounds that are independent of the discretization dimension and also to demonstrate significant gains in empirical performance \citep{hairer2014spectral, beskos2011hybrid, cotter2013statsci}.
-Another impactful line of thought in the MCMC literature has been the formulation of algorithms that do not depend on the chosen coordinate system, or that are invariant under invertible linear transformations \citep{goodman2010ensemble}.
-This line of work operates in the same spirit of formulating an algorithm which takes into account the intrinsic geometry of the problem at hand.

-Inspired by these successes achieved for MCMC, here we formulate the diffusion model algorithm in infinite dimensions.
-The difference of our approach from the `usual' approach is that we \emph{define the algorithm directly on an infinite-dimensional Hilbert space} and only \emph{discretize afterwards}---rather than applying a finite-dimensional algorithm which may not possess an infinite-dimensional limiting formulation.

-Much like for function space MCMC algorithms, it turns out that extending the definition of diffusion-based generative models to infinite dimensions is non-trivial and requires a careful choice of the forward and reverse stochastic differential equations (SDEs), as well as of the score function.
-In this paper, we propose a natural formulation of the reverse SDE which is well-defined in infinite dimensions.
-We moreover prove that this SDE possesses a unique solution and indeed converges to the correct target distribution.
-Finally, we also provide an approximation bound for the sampled measure which is independent of the dimension at which one may discretize the process.